-If money worries are giving you a headache, maybe it’s time for some preventative medicine.
+If you’re wondering how you’re going to afford the upcoming holiday season, it’s the perfect time to get a handle on spending.
 At 6 p.m.
-Tuesday, March 24, Family Living Educator Michelle Tidemann will present Where Does the Money Go? at the Fond du Lac Public Library.
+Thursday, October 29, Family Living Educator Michelle Tidemann will present Where Does the Money Go? at the Fond du Lac Public Library.
 The program is free; no registration required.

 Tidemann will discuss ways to take control of your money and better manage the money you have.
 She’ll provide money management materials to take charge of finances.

 Kids ages 6 to 12 who attend school in Fond du Lac School District get a bonus: early release on the first Fridays of the month starting in October.
 Parents perhaps aren’t as thrilled.
 The Fond du Lac Public Library has stepped in with a free program, Half Day Party at the Library, from 1 p.m. to 3:30 p.m. every first Friday of the month starting October 2.